Buses in Malta: Tallinja card

 In the summer of 2015, the company introduced the personalised Tallinja card, a smart card which provided cheaper fares and faster boarding to Maltese residents.
 By 2019, over 320,000 individuals had a personalised Tallinja card.
 Bus use increased by around 20% following the introduction of the card.

 Since 2019, travel using the Student Tallinja cards was made fare-free.
 While fares were still taken from the account balance of the card, all fares taken during the month are added back to the account balance at the end of the month.

 Since October 2022, Malta Public Transport has been free for all residents of the country with a valid personalised Tallinja Card, and not just Student cards.
-The does not apply to "Tallinja Direct" routes that usually provide a faster transit time.
-The fares for such TD buses are 3 Euro for cash payments and 1.5 Euro for Tallinja Card payments.
+This does not apply to "Tallinja Direct" routes that usually provide a faster transit time.
+The fares for such TD buses are €3 for cash payments and €1.50 for Tallinja Card payments.

+In August 2026, it was announced that an 'inactivity fee' of €5 would be charged if the card was not used at least once a year.